 If so, there may be a temptation to allow those hurt feelings to carry over into your post-divorce life.
 It would be easy for you to ruin the visitation experience of your children with the other parent.
 However, you need to know that if you want your children to make it through these visitation experiences with happy memories, it is up to you and your ex-spouse to ensure that this happens.

-Both of you need to be on the same page and to understand that both of you have an equal right to have relationships with the children and to spend time with them.
+Both of you need to be on the same page and understand that both of you have an equal right to have relationships with the children and spend time with them.
 Neither one of you is a superior parent.
 Even though you all may share time with the kids unevenly, with one of you being able to spend more time with them, neither of you is the lead parent.
 Both of you share responsibilities with the other and rely on the other to be the parent that your children need.
-It may be tough to think about it in these terms but you all still a team even though you just spend months divorcing one another.
+It may be tough to think about it in these terms, but you are all still a team even though you spend months divorcing one another.

 What are some achievable goals for you and your ex-spouse to implement?

-Encourage visitation with your ex-spouse to your kids
+Encourage visitation with your ex-spouse to your kids.

-Encourage your child to enjoy spending time with the other parent
+Encourage your child to enjoy spending time with the other parent.

-This starts will affirming your child's love for you and your other parent.
-Just because you and your ex-spouse got divorced does not mean that it is time to help your child to play favorites.
+This will affirm your child's love for you and your other parent.
+Just because you and your ex-spouse divorced does not mean that it is time to help your child play favorites.
 Children are pretty adept at pitting their parents against each other to get what they want.
 You should not do anything to help further your efforts to do so.
 If you can put up a united front with your ex-spouse to help maintain consistency in parenting, then you are off to a good start.

-Be consistent when it comes to parenting
+Be consistent when it comes to parenting.

 How to make visitation work well for your family- tomorrow's blog post topic